Big Bad Wolf: MGM/Tex Avery's Big Bad Wolf

-The Avery Wolf was voiced by Bill Thompson (Blitz Wolf), Frank Graham (Dumb-Hounded, Red Hot Riding Hood, The Shooting of Dan McGoo, Swing Shift Cinderella, Northwest Hounded Police), Kent Rogers (Red Hot Riding Hood and One Ham's Family), Patrick McGeehan (The Screwy Truant and Wild and Woolfy), Tex Avery (Wild and Woolfy), Daws Butler (Little Rural Riding Hood, Caballero Droopy), Frank Welker (The Tom and Jerry Comedy Show, Tom & Jerry Kids, Droopy Master Detective), Lou Scheimer (The Tom and Jerry Comedy Show), Will Ryan (Thanks a Latte), Dave Redl (Web Premiere Toons), John DiMaggio (Tom and Jerry: Robin Hood and His Merry Mouse) and Stephen Stanton (The Tom and Jerry Show).
+The Avery Wolf was voiced by Bill Thompson (Blitz Wolf), Frank Graham (Dumb-Hounded, Red Hot Riding Hood, The Shooting of Dan McGoo, Swing Shift Cinderella, Northwest Hounded Police), Kent Rogers (Red Hot Riding Hood and One Ham's Family), Billy Bletcher (The Screwy Truant), Patrick McGeehan (The Screwy Truant and Wild and Woolfy), Tex Avery (Wild and Woolfy), Daws Butler (Little Rural Riding Hood), Manuel Paris (Caballero Droopy), Frank Welker (The Tom and Jerry Comedy Show, Tom & Jerry Kids, Droopy Master Detective), Lou Scheimer (The Tom and Jerry Comedy Show), Will Ryan (Thanks a Latte), Dave Redl (Web Premiere Toons), John DiMaggio (Tom and Jerry: Robin Hood and His Merry Mouse) and Stephen Stanton (The Tom and Jerry Show).

 The Avery Wolf's actual name has varied over time.
 It was seldom given in the 1940s, but a 1945 studio announcement called him Wally Wolf.
 In modern-day appearances, the Wolf's name is often given as Slick Wolf or McWolf.

 The Avery Wolf was referenced in the film The Mask (1994), when Stanley/The Mask (performed by Jim Carrey) briefly transforms into him while watching Tina Carlyle perform in a Red Hot Riding Hood-like performance, howling and whistling at her and then banging his head with a mallet.
 The Mask also changes into his wolf-like form on occasion in the spin-off animated series of the same name, particularly in the animated crossover featuring Ace Ventura: Pet Detective.

 A similar wolf appeared in the Merrie Melodies short "Bacall to Arms", as a theater patron whose lustful mannerisms echoed that of Avery's character.
-The director had left Warner Brothers' employ five years before after a dispute, so it's not certain if this was supposed to be an homage, or if Avery originally had plans to use the wolf on a project that weren't realized at the time of his suspension.
+The director had left Warner Brothers' employ five years before after a dispute, so it is not certain if this was supposed to be an homage, or if Avery originally had plans to use the wolf on a project that were not realized at the time of his suspension.